China's Economy Falters; Slowest Growth In Nearly 3 Decades

 But the president took to Twitter on Monday morning to comment on China's economic growth.
 "The United States Tariffs are having a major effect on companies wanting to leave China for non-tariffed countries," he tweeted.
 "Thousands of companies are leaving.
 This is why China wants to make a deal with the U.S., and wishes it had not broken the original deal in the first place."

 Still, the slowdown is not unexpected.
-It falls within a target range set by the government of 6%-6.5%.
-Domestic spending by Chinese consumers kept economy slowing even further.
+It falls within a target range set by the government of 6% to 6.5%.
+Domestic spending by Chinese consumers kept the economy slowing even further.

 As concerns grow within China that its formidable economic growth over the past three decades is softening, the Chinese government continues to implement policies to encourage domestic investment and stimulate the economy.